microsoft/Xbox-GDK-Samples/Samples/Live/DownloadableContent/readme_en-us.md

 # Running the sample

-This sample is configured to work in the XDKS.1 sandbox, but running it in this sandbox in licensed mode is not strictly required.
+This sample is configured to work in the XDKS.1 sandbox.

 The left side of the screen will show the packages that are installed.
-You can Mount / Unmount the package, which involve checking for the license.
-If you can mount the package successfully, the sample will display an image from package.
-This functionality will work without being licensed, but will require local installation of DLC packages outlined below.
+These operations can be available depending on what the DLC contains:
+- Mount: this will acquire a license and then mount the DLC contents in the filesystem
+  - DLCPackage: this will show an image
+  - DLCDlPackage: this will call an API found in the DLL that the ComboDLL project builds
+  - DLCExePackage: this will launch the exe that is contained in the DLC
+- Unmount: unmount the DLC package
+- Uninstall: uninstall the DLC package

-If the sample is run in XDKS.1 using a test account that is entitled to the Store product (see below), the right side will show a list of available Durable addons.
+If the sample is run in XDKS.1, the right side will show a list of available DLC addons.
 Selecting the item will bring up the Purchase UI if it is not owned by the account; if it is, then selecting the item download the package.
 Upon completion, the package should show up on the list on the left.
 This most closely represents the actual retail flow